codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/access-docker-registry-from-kubernetes.md

 max-width="80%"
 %}

 If your Docker images are in a public repository such as Docker Hub, Kubernetes can pull them right away.
 In most cases however your images are in a private Docker registry and Kubernetes must be given explicit access to it.

-This happens by using [Docker registry secrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/){:target="\_blank"}.
-This way each Kubernetes pod can pull Docker images directly when a deployment takes place.
+Use [Docker registry secrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/){:target="\_blank"} to give Kubernetes access to private Docker registries.
+When there is a deployment, each Kubernetes pod can pull Docker images directly from the target registry.

 ## Giving access to a Docker Registry via the UI

 Codefresh allows you to easily create and pull secrets for your cluster.

-1. Set up an integration with your Docker registry in Codefresh.
+1. In the Codefresh UI, set up an integration with your [Docker registry in Codefresh]({{site.baseurl}}/docs/integrations/docker-registries/).
-  It is important to know that Codefresh can work with any [compliant Docker registry]({{site.baseurl}}/docs/integrations/docker-registries/) either in the cloud or behind the firewall.
+  Codefresh can work with any compliant Docker registry either in the cloud or behind the firewall.

-1. Once your registry is connected to Codefresh, to view the Kubernetes dashboard in the Codefresh UI, from the Ops section in the sidebar, select [**Kubernetes Services**](https://g.codefresh.io/kubernetes/services/){:target="\_blank"}.
+1. To view the Kubernetes dashboard, from the Ops section in the sidebar, select [**Kubernetes Services**](https://g.codefresh.io/kubernetes/services/){:target="\_blank"}.
 1. Click **Add Service**.
 1. Do the following:
   * Select your **Cluster** and **Namespace** from the respective lists.